 John F. Watson – Member

 John F. Watson has been an attorney with Craig & Craig in the Mattoon office since July of 1999.
 He became a Partner with the Firm in 2003 and continues to practice out of the Mattoon office.
-Mr. Watson’s fields of practice include general civil litigation, medical malpractice defense, municipal liability defense, insurance coverage and insurance law, intellectual property and criminal defense litigation.
+Mr. Watson’s fields of practice include general civil litigation, medical malpractice defense, municipal liability defense, insurance coverage and insurance law, and intellectual property law.

 Mr. Watson began his practice in criminal law as an Assistant State’s Attorney quickly being elevated to a felony prosecutor.
 In 1997, Mr. Watson took a position as the Special Assistant Drug Prosecutor with the State’s Attorneys’ Appellate Prosecutor’s office, conducting drug prosecutions in the Fourth District of Illinois.
 In January of 1999, Mr. Watson became the First Assistant State’s Attorney in Coles County.
 In July of 1999, Mr. Watson was hired by the firm of Craig & Craig and has focused his practice in civil litigation, medical and professional liability matters and insurance coverage litigation.
 Mr. Watson is a registered Patent Attorney with the United States Patent and Trademark Office and handles Intellectual Property matters.

 On June 8, 2012, the IDC Board appointed John F. Watson to the Editorial Board of the IDC Quarterly.
 Being a part of the IDC Quarterly Editorial Board was of special interest to Mr. Watson because of his role and activities on the Editorial Board of The John Marshall Law Review while in law school.
 Mr. Watson served as an Editor for the IDC Quarterly from 2012 to 2016, and then served as its Editor-in-Chief from June of 2016 to May of 2017.
-Mr. Watson now serves as the Editor-in-Chief of the IDC Survey of Law.
+Mr. Watson also served as the Editor-in-Chief of the IDC Survey of Law for 2018.

 Mr. John F. Watson has contributed to several legal bodies of work including making a presentation to the Illinois Association of Defense Trial Counsel on Illinois Tort Litigation for the Fall Conference of 2009 and authoring Chapter 10, Third-Party Practice as part of the Illinois Civil Practice: Opening the Case Volume published by the Illinois Institute of Continuing Legal Education.